corinagum/WebChat-release-testing/02.babel-standalone/STEPS.md

 ## Steps to test

 1. Web Chat is loaded
+1. Check `<meta>` or version table below to see the version number should be `4.8.0` and not a pre-release
 1. User can send a simple message
    - Bot will respond with a simple response
 1. User can say a simple message using microphone